 How to set up an online store

-Whichever route you take, you’ll need to choose your website’s domain name.
-Most domain buying platforms GoDaddy or 123 Reg let you register your website’s domain and provide hosting services for a subscription fee.
+Choose your website host and domain name.
+Most domain buying platforms like GoDaddy or 123 Reg let you register your website’s domain and provide hosting services for a subscription fee.
 But what domain name should you buy?
 Going for a ‘.com’ or ‘.co.uk’ domain extension is a solid bet, or you could consider a localised option like ‘.london’ if it’s important to your business.
 You should avoid hyphens and numbers in your domain name.